pyexcel/pyexcel-cli/docs/source/index.rst

 Installation
 ================================================================================

-You can install it via pip:
+You can install pyexcel-cli via pip:

 .. code-block:: bash